tpiros/eleventy-plugin-social-share-card-generator/README.md

 ## Setup

-To install the plugin you need to run `npm i `.
+To install the plugin you need to run `npm i eleventy-plugin-social-share-card-generator`.

 ## Getting started